Frank Easterbrook: Influences

-Easterbrook called Learned Hand and Oliver Wendell Holmes, Jr. his "judicial heroes".
+Easterbrook called Learned Hand and Oliver Wendell Holmes Jr. his "judicial heroes".

 Notable cases

+Second Amendment cases

+In June 2009, Easterbrook wrote the decision in NRA v.
+City of Chicago holding that the Second Amendment, which protects the right to keep and bear arms, did not bind state governments.
+This allowed the City of Chicago to maintain its ban on purchasing and possessing handguns.
+This decision was later overturned by the Supreme Court in McDonald v.
+City of Chicago.

+In April 2015, Easterbrook wrote the decision in Friedman v.
+City of Highland Park holding that a city ordinance that generally prohibited the possession, sale or manufacture of semi-automatic assault weapons and large capacity magazines did not violate the Second Amendment.

+In May 2023, Easterbrook put a hold on an injunction that had been issued against an Illinois assault weapon and magazine ban by a federal judge in southern Illinois.
+This allowed the ban on firearms and magazines to take effect across the state.

+Other cases

 In December 2017, Easterbrook supported the 4–3 en banc decision to reverse an earlier federal magistrate judgment that a confession had been unlawfully coerced from 16-year-old Brendan Dassey.

 On November 1, 2019, Easterbrook concurred in the denial of rehearing regarding an Indiana abortion law requiring parental notifications.
 A 3-judge panel had struck down the injunctions.
 Easterbrook, and Diane S. Sykes who joined him, were the deciding votes to deny en banc.
 Easterbrook in his concurrence called on the Supreme Court to hear the case, and also pointed out its parallels with June Medical Services v.
 Gee.

 On January 23, 2020, Easterbrook wrote a decision slamming the Justice Department for arguing that a previous decision by the Seventh Circuit in the same immigration case was wrongly decided and that the Board of Immigration Appeals could ignore the decision.
 Easterbrook wrote, "The Board [of Immigration Appeals] seemed to think that we had issued an advisory opinion, and that faced with a conflict between our views and those of the Attorney General it should follow the latter.
 Yet it should not be necessary to remind the Board, all of whose members are lawyers, that the 'judicial Power' under Article III of the Constitution is one to make conclusive decisions, not subject to disapproval or revision by another branch of government."
 The Court reversed the Board's decision and entered a judgment in favor of the plaintiff.
 Jorge Baez-Sanchez v.
 Barr.